SoftwareVerde/flipstarter/README.md

 1. Work with maintainers to review and revise the proposed changes.
 1. Maintainers merge changes if/when they meet Flipstarter needs.

+#### Regarding dependency regressions

+- `express-sse@0.5.1`: Ensure that when updating package or package-lock that the version of express-sse remains at `0.5.1` and does not revert to `0.5.3`.
+Alternatively if express-sse version needs to change, confirm with manual testing that pledges and campaign completion both work.
+Background: The express-sse dependency has a problem if installed at =0.5.3 or perhaps >0.5.3.
+An incompatibility happens at runtime and while campaigns are able to start, they are unable to process pledges without intermediate errors, and also completely unable to complete the campaign.
+See [this thread](https://gitlab.com/flipstarter/backend/-/issues/80#note_720545050) more detail.

 #### Edit front-end